karaoc/dayz.test/[Modding]-Allowing-player-to-attach-to-your-vehicle.md

 		#endif
 	}

-Here is a example !
+Here is a example from our UAZ car !

 ![CanObjectAttach example](https://i.imgur.com/JoSRgNm.png)